jasmosez/ilobby-backend/README.md

 create an .env file in the root directory defining `OS_KEY` as your open states API key

 ## Database creation
-Migrate and seed the database
+### Migrate the database
+rails db:migrate

+### Seed the database
+rails db:seed

-Note that /db/seeds.rb contains, but does not use some methods for parsing collections of legislator twitter handles.
-To date those are being collected and processed in an ad hoc fashion.
+Note that /db/seeds.rb contains, but does not use some methods for parsing collections of legislator twitter handles and exporting user data as csv files.
+To date this is all being done in an ad hoc fashion.

 ## How to run the test suite
 There is not test coverage at this time